beboper0/cafe-jindo/wp-content/plugins/optinmonster/readme.txt

 **Most Recent Changes:**

+= Popup Builder 2.8.0 =
+* Introduce integration support with Easy Digital Downloads!
+* Fix issue with the OptinMonster "Disable All" setting in block editor when custom fields not supported for the post-type.
+* Fix issue where "This account does not have any campaigns to retrieve" error would show incorrectly.
+* Fix issue with output settings link having an incorrect trailing slash sometimes causing 404s.
+* Code refactor and function/method deprecations.

 = Popup Builder 2.7.0 =
 * Introduce revenue attribution support for EDD and WooCommerce, and add revenue attribution settings
 * Format dates for subscriber information according to the WordPress site timezone